R4ver/OSM-Plugin-Bundle/README.md

 - !rank - all - Prints out the users rank

+- !schedule - all - Prints out the schedule (!UNDER DEVELOPMENT!)

+- !rg {genre} - all - Creates a pool for a specific genre.

 # Presences modules

 ## opGreeting.js
 **Won't work correctly with core greeting.js!
 Move core greeting.js to another folder or delete it!**

 Gives a custom greeting to an opped user.